Why Hydration Matters for Your Health

 Evidence-Based Prevention

 Increasing daily fluid intake to produce 2.5L of urine reduces kidney stone recurrence by up to 50%.
-Monitoring bathroom frequency helps confirm you are drinking enough.
+Tracking bathroom frequency can add context to hydration awareness.

 1 in 10 people affected • AUA guideline: 2.5L daily urine output